mediachain/apps/museums/README.md

 - [ ] [SMK](http://www.smk.dk/en/use-of-images-and-text/free-download-of-artworks/) (via @DianeDrubay)
 - [ ] [British Library](http://www.openculture.com/2013/12/british-library-puts-1000000-images-into-public-domain.html)

-See [this issue](https://github.com/mediachain/apps/issues/5) for community discussion on ingesting new datasets.

-Please submit a pull request if you have suggestions for more!

-If you help ingest a dataset, your name will be listed as a contributor in the public node's info.
+If you help ingest a dataset, your name will be listed as a contributor above as well as in the Mediachain node's info.

 ## Interacting with the data
+First, follow the instructions [here](http://github.com/mediachain/concat) to get your local Mediachain node up and running.

-First, find the node ID of the museum node.
+Lets find the peer ID of the museum node.
 ```
 $ mcclient listPeers -i
 QmeiY2eHMwK92Zt6X4kUUC3MsjMmVb2VnGZ17DhnhRPCEQ -- Metadata for CC images from DPLA, 500px, and pexels; operated by Mediachain Labs.